 Charles Schwab

-Schwab manages assets worth $9.57 trillion, including 1.6 million corporate retirement plan members and 1.1 million bank accounts with Schwab Bank.
-Among these assets, $1.2 trillion are in managed accounts.
+Schwab manages assets totaling $10.8 trillion, including 1.6 million people in workplace retirement plans and 1.1 million Schwab Bank accounts.
+Of this, $1.2 trillion is in managed accounts.
 Schwab employs 1,500 financial advisors and works with 15,000 registered investment advisors, creating over 100,000 financial plans for clients.

-Schwab offers its own mutual funds and ETFs, with 71 mutual funds and 21 ETFs available for commission-free trading.
-The firm also provides access to 5,331 mutual funds, 3,247 of which are no-load, no-transaction-fee options.
+Schwab offers its own mutual funds and ETFs, with 71 mutual funds and 21 ETFs that are commission-free.
+The company also provides access to 5,331 mutual funds, with 3,247 being no-load and no-transaction-fee funds.

-Schwab’s website has a new menu for easier navigation and a broad educational section with articles, videos, and webinars covering topics like cash flow, debt-to-equity ratios, and tax strategies.
+Schwab’s website now has a simpler menu and a large education section with articles, videos, and webinars about topics like cash flow, debt-to-equity ratios, and tax strategies.

-Trading tools at Schwab include an Apple Watch app, a mobile app with CNBC live streaming, and the advanced thinkorswim desktop platform, which only requires a $1,000 account balance.
+Schwab’s trading tools include an Apple Watch app, a mobile app with live CNBC, and the advanced thinkorswim desktop platform, which only needs a $1,000 account balance.

-Promotion: Satisfaction guarantee and $0-fee trades at Charles Schwab.
+Promotion: Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.

 Open Schwab Account